EduID-Mobile/Architecture-and-Requirements/version2/10-terminology.md

 * __Trust Domain__: A trust domain defines an environment of shared trust between applications and/or services, in which data can reliably exchanged.

+## Security related notes

+This architecture refers to keys as cryptographic tools.
+This architecture is agnostic with respect to the cryptographic method.
+Whenever, this architecture document refers to cryptographic keys it assumes conformance to the [JWA specification](https://tools.ietf.org/html/rfc7518).